Calculation Point Logo

 Day Hike or Overnight?

-Add 10–25% extra time for breaks, photos, or tough terrain.
-If your estimated hike is under 2 hours, it’s a great day trip — over 5 hours, and you’ll want snacks, water, and a plan!
+Add 10-25% extra time for breaks, photos, or challenging terrain.
+If your estimated hike exceeds 5 hours, ensure you carry adequate water, food, and emergency supplies.